WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 If you use Obsidian as your editor, there is a codeblock template for you in the templates folder, and it includes the `raw/endraw` Nunjucks tags described below.
 Additionally, if the sample text is HTML, it's recommended that you wrap the text in triple-tics and use either Jekyll-Markdown or HTML `div` to wrap it, as Obsidian renders HTML natively and this can cause problems.

 ### Jekyll
 By default, code wrapped with the Jekyll `highlight` tag doesn't need to have the Markdown codeblock within.
 They can just wrap the script and identify the type of code[^4] in the callout itself.
+[Supported syntax highlighting in Jekyll - Fabrizio Musacchio](https://www.fabriziomusacchio.com/blog/2021-08-11-Syntax_Highlighting_in_Jekyll/)

 Examples: